-Before answering, “ Can you die from heroin withdrawal ?”, it’s important to understand how heroin withdrawal occurs.
-The body’s natural tendency is to try to maintain balance among the nervous system, natural chemicals and vital organs.
+Before answering, “ Can you die from heroin withdrawal ?”, it’s important to understand how the symptoms of heroin withdrawal look.
+The body’s natural tendency is to try to maintain the balance between the nervous system, natural chemicals, and vital organs.
 The balance of all of these components is thrown off when any chemical is introduced regularly.
 Heroin attaches to the opiate receptors in the brain.
 The brain is the central unit for processing everything that’s happening in the body.
 Once these receptors are vacant, the body doesn’t know what to do.
 The neurotransmitters in the brain begin to misfire

 Suicidal Tendencies from Heroin Withdrawal

 One situation many people don’t consider when asking, “ Can you die from heroin withdrawal ?” is the thoughts of suicide.
-According to the National Institute on Drug Abuse (NIDA)>, those who use opiates for non-medical purposes are much more likely to have suicidal thoughts.
+According to the National Institute on Drug Abuse (NIDA), those who use opiates for non-medical purposes are much more likely to have suicidal thoughts.
 While in addiction, a person feels trapped and hopeless.
-The symptoms of withdrawal can be too much to handle, but the person can stand returning to the way that they’ve been living.
+The only way out could very well be heroin detox.
+However, the symptoms of withdrawal can be too much to handle, but the person can’t stand returning to the way that they’ve been living.
 Depression is also a common symptom of heroin use, so all of these factors combined can make a person believe that suicide is the only way out.

 Detox for Heroin Withdrawal

-If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you through a medical detox.
+If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you through a medical detox program.
 We use the latest in addiction medicine to help people build a foundation of recovery from their heroin addiction.
-Call us today to find out more about our locations in Fort Lauderdale and West Palm Beach, Florida, at 866-294-5306.
+Call us today to find out more about our detox programs in Fort Lauderdale and West Palm Beach, Florida, at 866-294-5306.